Barclays contactless debit cards

 That's why we've come up with Contactless, enabling you to pay for items totalling £20 or less without even needing to enter your PIN.

-At Barclays we've long been committed to introducing technological innovation in payments.
-We were the first bank in the UK to launch a debit card in 1987 and now we're leading the way with Contactless technology.
-The majority of our newly issued debit cards will be Contactless and already many retailers have adopted this form of payment, with plenty more on the way.
+We've long been committed to introducing technological innovation in payments.
+We were the first bank in the UK to launch a debit card in 1987 and have led the way with Contactless technology since 2007.
+The majority of our newly issued debit cards will be Contactless and many retailers and some other banks have already adopted this form of payment, with plenty more on the way.

 Are there any fees associated with Contactless payment?